 Samples are collected for each portion of the building served by a separate air handling system.
-In each area served by a single air handler, samples are collected for each 25,000 ft.
-(2,323 m) of floor space, or each contiguous floor space, whichever is larger.
+In each area served by a single air handler, samples are collected for each 25,000 ft.2 (2,323 m2) of floor space, or each contiguous floor space, whichever is larger.
 Samples include areas presumed to have the least ventilation, and the strongest presumed source strength.